yathrib-04/Habesha-Restaurant/README.md

 Admin dashboard: frontend/admin/admin-index.html

-👥 Team Members
+## 👥 Team Members

-Teyiba Aman
+- Teyiba Aman
-Ekram Shemsu
+- Ekram Shemsu
-Entisar Elias
+- Entisar Elias
-Hikma Oumer
+- Hikma Oumer
-Yeabsira Abiy
+- Yeabsira Abiy

-📝 Notes
+## 📝 Notes

-TypeORM synchronize is enabled for development; disable it in production CORS is enabled for development; configure it properly for production Authentication is partially configured and should be reviewed before production use
+- TypeORM `synchronize` is enabled for development; disable it in production
+- CORS is enabled for development; configure it properly for production
+- Aut